Thalzamar/NCOUTO/README.md

 # TNCOTC
 Nuclearcraft Overhauled Turbine Coils

-this uses the ContentTweaker integration of Nuclearcraft:Overhauled to add 24 new Turbine Coils.
+this uses the ContentTweaker integration of Nuclearcraft:Overhauled to add 31 new Turbine Coils.

 Please read the readme.txt for all of the added coils,the rules and the Stats of them.

-currently there is no Recipe script to allow crafting
+These Coils are for people who want some extra free energy from their turbine, don't expect a giant increase in Coil-Efficiency.